ginobaltazar7/66daysofdata/README.md

 - Via Chandoo, he used to have a lot of free stuff but now he also does paid training  https://chandoo.org/wp/trendlines-and-forecasting-in-excel-part-3/

-- Non-online resource I recomment is Gerald Knight's O'Reilly book "Analyzing Business Data with Excel" http://shop.oreilly.com/product/9780596100735.do
+- Non-online resource I recommend is Gerald Knight's O'Reilly book "Analyzing Business Data with Excel" http://shop.oreilly.com/product/9780596100735.do

 ### Databases